Adolphe Cohn

-Adolphe Cohn (May 29, 1851– 1930) was a Franco-American educator, born in Paris.
+Isaac Adolphe Cohn (May 29, 1851 – February 12, 1930) was a Franco-American educator.

+Biography

+Isaac Adolphe Cohn was born in Paris on May 29, 1851.
 He was graduated "bachelier ès lettres" from the University of Paris in 1868, and studied law, historical criticism, and philology at various institutions of higher learning in Paris, receiving the degrees of LL.B. in 1873.
-A pupil of the École des Chartes, his thesis was called Vues sur l’histoire de l’organisation judiciaire en France du IXe au XIIIe siècle considérée au point de vue des juridictions extraordinaires and he got the diploma of "archiviste paléographe" in 1874.
+A pupil of the École des Chartes, his thesis was called Vues sur l'histoire de l'organisation judiciaire en France du IXe au XIIIe siècle considérée au point de vue des juridictions extraordinaires and he got the diploma of "archiviste paléographe" in 1874.
 At the commencement of the Franco-Prussian War in 1870, he enlisted and served in the French army throughout the struggle.

 Cohn emigrated to New York City on May 13, 1875, and from 1876 to 1884 was the American correspondent of La République française, then edited by Léon Gambetta, whom he had known in France, and whose political views he had adopted.
-In March, 1882, Cohn was appointed tutor in French at Columbia College, and soon afterward made an instructor.
+In March 1882, Cohn was appointed tutor in French at Columbia College, and soon afterward made an instructor.
 By a popular vote of the French residents of New York he was chosen to deliver the funeral oration on Gambetta in 1883 at Tammany Hall, and in 1885 was called from Cambridge, Massachusetts, for a similar purpose, upon the death of Victor Hugo.